ccao-data/data-architecture/dbt/tests/generic/README.md

 **Parameters**:

-* `column_names` (required list of strings): The list of columns to check for identical values.
+* `matching_column_names` (required list of strings): The list of columns to check for identical values.
 * `additional_select_columns` (optional list of strings): Additional columns to select for failure output.
-The column the test is defined on and the columns defined in `column_names` will always be selected regardless of this value.
+The column the test is defined on and the columns defined in `matching_column_names` will always be selected regardless of this value.

 ### `test_count_is_consistent`